January 2015 Mazraat Amal incident: The attack

-Residents of al-Amal Farms said that two cars arrived there, and within ten minutes two aircraft fired two missiles on each car.
-The resulting explosions left charred tires, molten metal, and car parts were strewn about.
-One local was struck in the head by shrapnel and taken to hospital.
 Hezbollah said that one of their vehicles was destroyed and another damaged.
 Reports prior to the United Nations statement suggested an attack by an Israeli helicopter, but the later reports indicated it may have been by drones.

 A United Nations spokesman reported that the United Nations Disengagement Observer Force (UNDOF) observed two unmanned aerial vehicles (drones) flying from Israeli-occupied Western Golan and crossing the Area of Separation buffer zone towards UN position 30 on the Syrian controlled edge of the zone, where they lost track of them.
 An hour later they saw smoke coming from position 30 but could not identify the source.
 Later they observed drones coming from the area of position 30 and flying over Jabbata, in the Area of Separation.
 The spokesman stated that this was a violation of the 1974 Agreement on Disengagement between Israel and Syria.

 Amid official silence, a flurry of statements from anonymous Israeli officials has made contradictory claims.
 One said Israel had been unaware that an Iranian general was in the convoy.
 Another anonymous senior Israeli security source said Israel believed it was attacking only low-ranking Hezbollah militants planning an attack on Israelis at the frontier fence, and that it had no idea the party contained prominent Hezbollah members, and least of all an Iranian general.
 Alex Fishman wrote in Israel's Yedioth Ahronoth that "one official apologizes anonymously, the other official refuses to apologize anonymously. ...
 We are talking about a potential war and the heads of the state are playing hide and seek."